Dev-Dominic/Javascript-Learning/first.md

 ### ES6: Arrow Functions

-Arrow functions does not have it's own referenec to `this`
+Arrow functions does not have it's own referenece to `this`

 ### Projecting exercise